The Univalence Principle: Semantics of HoTT/UF and 2LTT

 \section{Semantics of HoTT/UF and 2LTT}

 Building on work such as~\cite{HoffStreich,AW2007}, Voevodsky devised a model of MLTT in simplicial sets \cite{KL12} that satisfies the univalence axiom~\eqref{eq:univalence-axiom}.
 Each type $A$ is interpreted as a Kan complex (a concrete model for an $\infty$-groupoid), with elements $a:A$ representing 0-cells, identifications $p:a=a'$ representing 1-cells, and so on.
 The universe $\U$ is interpreted by the base of a universal Kan fibration: a fibration of which every fibration (with fibers belonging to some universe) is a pullback.
 Thus, a type family $B:A\to \U$ induces by pullback a fibration $B\twoheadrightarrow A$.
 The type constructors such as $\times,\to,+,\Sigma,\Pi$ are interpreted by standard categorical constructions (see the references).
-Of particular note is the identity type $(\cdot=\cdot) : A\to A \to \U$, which is interpreted by a \emph{path object} $A^{\Delta^1}$.
-This model was extended to two-level type theory in~\cite[\S2.5]{2LTT}, including axioms T1--T3 and A5.
+Of particular note is the identity type $(\cdot=\cdot) : A\to A \to \U$, which is interpreted by a \emph{path object} $A^{\Delta^1}$.\nomenclature{$A^{\Delta^1}$}{path object of a simplicial set $A$} This model was extended to two-level type theory in~\cite[\S2.5]{2LTT}, including axioms T1--T3 and A5.

 Subsequent work (e.g.,~\cite{lw:localuniv,ls:hits,shulman:univinj}) has shown that HoTT/UF can be interpreted in a much wider class of Quillen model categories, which are general enough to present all Grothendieck--Lurie $\infty$-toposes~\cite{Lurie}.
 The basic ideas of the interpretation are the same; the main difference is that unlike simplicial sets, these models fail to satisfy nonconstructive principles such as the Law of Excluded Middle or the Axiom of Choice (providing a motivation even for a purely classical mathematician to avoid nonconstructive principles).
 Thus, any mathematics written in HoTT/UF without using these principles can be automatically interpreted ``internally'' to any higher topos.
 See, e.g.,~\cite{shulman_logic_space} for further discussion.
-These more general models have not been formally extended to two-level type theory, but the same techniques should apply, although axiom T1 should not be expected to hold, as the notion of ``fibration'' used in defining the universe is structure rather than a mere property.
+These more general models have not been formally extended to two-level type theory, but the same techniques should apply --- although axiom T1 should not be expected to hold, since in such cases the notion of ``fibration'' used in defining the universe is often structure rather than a mere property.
+Other interpretations are also possible, e.g., in cubical sets \cite{bezem_et_al:LIPIcs:2014:4628} (see also \cite[\S2.5.2]{2LTT}).
+These have the advantage of good computational and constructive behavior.